Byron1z/managing-ad-B1z/README.md

 <h3>🔴 Disabling & 🟢 Re-enabling Accounts</h3>
 <p>
-  Here is where we check if a User cannot Login into the System.
+  Here is where we check if a User is allowed to Login into the System or not.

   We will check whether the User's Account Status is locked/Disabled and how to unlock/re-enable the Account if its necessary for that particular user.